kubernetes/website/docs/admin/cluster-large.md

 * controller manager: CPU (0.345/0.633/3.57) RAM MB (320/1624/4507)
 * scheduler: CPU (0.232/1.576/1.758) RAM MB (48/167/5541)

-In a future Kubernetes release, we will set container limits based on these values, but for now these containers do not have limits set.
+In a future Kubernetes release, we will set container resource limits based on these values, but for now these containers do not have limits set.

 ### Addon Resources